ipatch/dotfiles/README.md

 <h2 align="center">dotfiles for Chris Jones</h2>

+> Give me six hours to chop down a tree and I will spend the first four sharpening the axe.

 <h3 align="center">Drink Responsibly™ 🥃 while configuring dot files.</h3>

 <h6 align="center"><em>These dotfiles have been known to stop working at a moments notice, so buyer beware.</em></h6>